-- When the requirements are clear and can be implemented in logical phases, even though some details may evolve with time.
+- The requirements of the software are clear and can be implemented in logical phases, even though some details may evolve with time.

-- When the client needs clarity on and strict adherence to the target delivery/end date based on the agreed-upon scope.
+- Your business needs clarity on and strict adherence to a timeline based on the agreed-upon scope.

-Adaptive life cycles like SCRUM or Kanban (also known as agile or change-driven) are designed to iterate rapidly on projects that are a little more experimental or less certain.
-They’re dependent on ongoing stakeholder contribution, and they react quickly to the changes in project scope and system requirements.
-This approach is sometimes referred to as freeform software design as it offers an incredibly flexible design model, promoting adaptive planning and evolutionary development when the end goal is not quite as concrete.
+Adaptive life cycles like SCRUM or Kanban (also known as agile or change-driven approaches) are designed to iterate rapidly on projects that are a little more experimental or less certain.
+They’re dependent on ongoing contributions from all stakeholders, and they react quickly to the changes in project scope and system requirements.
+This approach is sometimes referred to as “freeform software design” as it offers an incredibly flexible design model, promoting adaptive planning and evolutionary development when the end goal is not quite as concrete.

-At Syberry we introduce agile philosophy to the majority of our projects to build cohesive, self-organized teams ready to tackle any engineering challenges.
-Our teams are cross-functional, which means they have all the required qualifications to deliver every item from the product backlog.
-Short sprints with frequent product demo sessions allow flexibility and prompt adjustments to a product increment, reducing the risk of wasted costs, even when we’re moving fast.
+At Syberry we deploy cross-functional teams to take an agile approach to the majority of our projects.
+This approach entails short sprints with frequent product demo sessions that allow flexibility and prompt adjustments during any phase of the development process, reducing the risk of wasted costs, even when we’re moving fast.
 Daily scrum meetings are intended to track progress and proactively react to changing conditions.
-Product owners are closely involved in the development process, eventually becoming a part of a team to allow real collaboration between our developers and our clients.
+With this approach, too, product owners and managers are closely involved in the development process, eventually becoming a part of a team to allow real collaboration between our developers and our clients.